 As another example, using trees to frame a waterfall, here’s a shot of Lower Yosemite Falls in Yosemite National Park.

 I felt that the trees added much more to the shot with the waterfall between them.
-There was a pleasing symmetry to the shot with the two parallel trees.
+There was a pleasing symmetry to the shot, given the two parallel trees.

 There are many more options for framing.
 Experiment and see what works!

-One way to be sure that people look at the part of the image you want them to look at is to have only that part of the image sharp and in focus and the rest blurry.
+One way to be sure that people look at the part of the image you want them to look at is to have only that part sharp and in focus and the rest blurry.

 This is particularly effective for isolating people or animals in shots — take a look at wedding or sports photos of people, and you’ll see how often the subject of the shot is the only thing in focus.